cogu/autosar/doc2/start.rst

 When you create your workspace you should specify which AUTOSAR version you intend to use.
 This is important when you intend to export your workspace object as ARXML later on. it's not required when you just want to load an existing XML file.
-In that case the AUTOSAR version will be parsed from the XML data.

 Example:

 .. code-block:: python

    import autosar

    ws = autosar.workspace("4.2.2")